bscallan/azure-docs/articles/azure-stack/azure-stack-datacenter-integration.md

 | Private (internal) domain name | The name of the domain (and internal DNS zone) created on Azure Stack for infrastructure management.
 | | |

+> [!NOTE]
+> Although it is a valid DNS character, the hyphen character "-" is NOT supported or allowed to be used in the Azure Stack region name.

 ## Certificate requirements

 For deployment, you’ll need to provide Secure Sockets Layer (SSL) certificates for public-facing endpoints.
 At a high level, certificates have the following requirements: